 - Natural antibiotic

-Beta-Thujaplicin inhibits the formation of pigment through the blockage of the enzyme tyrosinase, thus acting as a biological whitening agent.
-While the most common chemical whitening agent, hydroquinone, also uses this mechanism of action, thujaplicin as a biological agent (naturally occurring) can do this without causing major health concerns.
-As hydroquinone has been derived from a phenol compound, there is a concern for potential carcinogenic effects along with the paradoxical effect of skin darkening when this product is used at high concentrations.
+Beta-Thujaplicin inhibits the formation of pigment through the blockage of the enzyme tyrosinase, thus acting as a biological lightening agent for dark spots and age spots.
+This is the same mechanism of action used by the most common chemical lightening agent, hydroquinone, The chief difference between the two is that, naturally occuring thujaplicin achieves its results without do this without the documented side-effects which accompany hydroquinone.
+What's more, as hydroquinone is derived from a phenol compound, there is a concern for potential carcinogenic effects along with the paradoxical effect of skin darkening when this product is used at high concentrations.
 For these reasons, hydroquinone has been banned for use as a lightening agent in several countries around the world.

 - Cherng JY, Chen LY, Shih MF (2012).
 Preventive effects of Beta-thujaplicin against UVB-induced MMP-1 and MMP-3 mRNA expressions in skin fibroblasts.
 Am J Chin Med.
 40(2):387-98.
 View Abstract